ZevEisenberg/GudTay/Readme.md

 ![Screenshot of an iPad app.
 There is a grid showing: departure times for 5 Boston buses and subways; a blank square; a crude weather display showing current, high, and low temp, as well as whether to bring an umbrella.](Graphics/readme/2016-07-25_Design.png)

 First mockup in Sketch.
-Referenced the[MBTA style guide](https://www.mbta.com/engineering/design-standards-and-guidelines) from 1977 (the newest available at the time), which included information on how to obtain a physical specimen of Helvetica.
+Referenced the [MBTA style guide](https://www.mbta.com/engineering/design-standards-and-guidelines) from 1977 (the newest available at the time), which included information on how to obtain a physical specimen of Helvetica.

 ### August 7, 2016